bpingris/ukulele_tab/README.md

 ## Improvement
 - [x] Add a show/hide menu that contains the chords, might use the vuetify drawer.
-- [] Add a Play button: tabs go fullscreen and there is a slideshow of the chords, maybe integrate an automatic and slow scroll
 - [x] Save the tabs on the localstorage it's easy and this ain't a bank so we don't care about security (it's just music lewl)
+- [x] Add a Play button: tabs go fullscreen and there is a slideshow of the chords, maybe integrate an automatic and slow scroll
+  - [ ] A fullsreen modal shows up and display the current chord and the next one with a progress bar, it's dope!

 ## PWA Support
 Investigate the PWA support with VueJS, might be interesting